 Feminist Studies (doula) Cohorts

 Feminist Studies Doula Cohorts are one of my most powerful offerings to support my clients in birthing their voices and calling into the world.
-I have facilitated these learning spaces since 2011.

 ~Dr. Kimberly B. George

 Feminist Studies (Doula) Cohorts bridge the theories of transformation in The Emotional Self-Defense Course with:

 a deepening of your own feminist learning

 application to a creative desire or goal in your life.

 The goal might be your dream of writing a book (or a dissertation or going back to school).
 The desire might be for an artistic practice you are ready to commit to and trust.
 The dream might be a life or vocational transition that has yet to find its form.

 In small group cohorts (3-4 people, plus the instructor) we doula these goals, desires, and dreams, inviting the wisdom of feminist foremothers to empower our personal and collective transformations.

 (7 ways to know if this learning experience is right for you)